MicrosoftDocs/cpp-docs/docs/cpp/import-export-module.md

 }
 ```

 The **export** keyword may not appear in a module implementation file.
-When the **export** modifier is applied to a namespace name, all names in the namespace are exported.
+When **export** is applied to a namespace name, all names in the namespace are exported.

 ## import

-Use the **import** statement to make a module's names visible in your program.
-The import statement must appear after the module statement and after any #include directives, but before any declarations in the file.
+Use an **import** declaration to make a module's names visible in your program.
+The import declaration must appear after the module declaration and after any #include directives, but before any declarations in the file.

 ```cpp
 module ModuleA;